PEAK-Legacy/CLI-Tools/README.txt

 to parse those options using the Python ``optparse`` library.

-``options`` extends optparse by tying option metadata to classes (using the ``peak.binding`` attribute metadata framework), and allowing classes to inherit options from their base class(es).
+``options`` extends optparse by tying option metadata to classes (using a ``peak.util.addons.Registry``), and allowing classes to inherit options from their base class(es).
 It also uses a much more compact notation for specifying options than that provided by the "raw" ``optparse`` module, that generally requires less typing to specify an option.

 For our examples, we'll need to use the PEAK API and the ``options`` module::

-    >>> from peak.api import *
     >>> from peak.running import options